L-as/cardano-cabal2nix/README.md

-# Cardano packages using cabal2nix
+# (archived) Cardano packages using cabal2nix

-## TODO

-Use newer `optparse-applicative`?
-Alternatively just get upstream to do a new release.
+This has been archived because it is too much effort.

+The original purpose was to bypass the existing Nix code such that it could be built reproducibly without IOHK's binary cache.

+However, cabal2nix'ing it is simply way too much effort.